ipa320/seneka_deployment_unit/README.md

 This repository contains source code for the deployment units developed at Fraunhofer IPA in the SENEKA project.
 The package is made to work with ros groovy and gazebo version 1.5

-The seneka project uses the cob_fiducial node for marker detection.
+The seneka project uses the cob_fiducial package for marker detection.
 A documentation of cob_fiducials can be found here http://wiki.ros.org/cob_fiducials

 ----------------------------------------------------------------------